 We entered a church on the square in La Paz.
 Bolivians are Catholic, descended from the Spanish conquistadors who conquered the region.
 Bolivian history is in 3 parts: pre-Columbian, colonial & the Republic.
-Bolivia got its independence from Spain in 1825, led by Simon Bolivar, for whom the country was named.
+Bolivia got its independence from Spain in 1825, led by Simon Bolivar, for whom the country is named.

 Earth revolves around the sun with its axis tilted 23 1/2 degrees, causing the seasons.
-Summer in the United States means winter in Bolivia.
+Summer in the United States is winter in Bolivia.
 Winter in July!
 It was mild, however, the temperature no colder than 40 degrees.

 We visited Tiwanaku and Puma Punku, ruins featured in the Ancient Aliens series.
 Some people think they were built by aliens.
 I do not.
 Nor do I subscribe to UFOs, which are made-up stories.
 Not to say there is no extraterrestrial life!
 With billions of galaxies, who knows?